 Stepping in early can prevent more serious behavior problems.

-Each child is different and schools need to provide many kinds of behavior support.
+Each student is different, so schools need to give many kinds of behavior support.

 How schools teach behavior should be based on research and science.